JasonBellerjeau/PLGameProject/README.md

 To do:
 Create windows that each are upgrades for different purchase types (ie odds, damage, etc) Create a way for passive income to be earned

+v0.05
+Implemented the windows for purchasing damage, multipliers, and odds modifiers Implemented Income class and window
+To do:
+Clean up any redundant code
+Clean up test comments and print statements
+Add more clearer comments